evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-classes-and-objects.md

     fluffy.move_around()
     Fluffy is moving!

 Now we passed `"Fluffy"` as an argument to the class.
 This went into `__init__` and set `self.key`, which we later used to print with the right name!
-Again, note that we didn't include `self` when calling.

 ### What's so good about objects?

-So far all we've seen a class do is to behave our first `hello_world` function but more complex.
+So far all we've seen a class do is to behave like our first `hello_world` function but being more complex.
 We could just have made a function:

 ```python
      def monster_move_around(key):